When is the Best Time to See Whales in Alaska?

 Since beluga whales are now considered an endangered species, they tend to be one of the most difficult whales to spot in Alaska.
 For those who are determined to see this whale up close, however, don't despair!

-By the way, there’s an area just south of Anchorage known as Beluga Point Sight.
+By the way, an area just south of Anchorage is known as Beluga Point Sight.
 As you might’ve guessed from the name, there have been many reported beluga sightings by this coastal point, especially in the summertime.

 Juneau